jthies/par_algo2024/README.md

 can require (a series of) commands that are hard to memorize and specific to the programming environment.
-The Linux command ``make`` allows you to put the rules for "building" your program into a file called ``Makefile``, and then uses these rules to create the program from the source code.
+The Linux command ``make`` allows you to put the rules for "building" your program into a file called ``Makefile``, and then uses these rules to build the program from the source code.

 In this repository you will find a fully functional ``Makefile`` geared towards use on DelftBlue.
 On your own system, you need to set the environment variable ``OPENCOARRAYS_ROOT``